Coal0/watch/guide.md

 ### Abstract | Code
 This module treats each session as a seperate `Session` class.<br />
 Each instance of this class can have a different duration and each behaves independently from one another.<br />
-If you need two sessions (e.g. one for administrators and one for users), you need to define both as seperate objects.<br />

 Sessions can run alongside your code, or as part of a class by subclassing `Session`.<br />
 Both cases are equally valid, but one may fit your project's style better than the other.<br />

 Code in this guide will be written to work in Python 3, but with little changes it should be compatible with Python 2 as well.<br />

-**This particular implementation of sessions does *not* periodically check if a session has expired.**

 <br />